CalNet Terms of Service for Proxied CalNet Authentication

 Applications May Not Proxy CalNet Authentication Without a Security Review

 Proxied CalNet authentication without an approved exception request is prohibited by the Campus Information Security and Privacy Committee.
 If you have not already done so, please review the CalNet Terms of Service.
-These document contains a number of helpful suggestions for ways developers can avoid proxing CalNet authentication.
+These documents contain a number of helpful suggestions for ways developers can avoid proxying CalNet authentication.

 If, after reading these documents, you feel your only reasonable approach is to proxy CalNet authentication, please follow the instructions below to complete an exception request for your system or application.

 If you do need to submit a request, please complete the CalNet Proxied Authentication Exception Request below (ultimately the MSS exception request application will be modified to handle these requests).